PJ Harvey: PJ Harvey Trio; Dry and Rid of Me: 1991–1994

-Island (PolyGram) signed the trio amid a major label bidding war in mid-1992, and in December 1992 the trio travelled to Cannon Falls, Minnesota in the United States to record the follow-up to Dry with producer Steve Albini.
-Prior to recording with Albini, the band recorded a second session with John Peel on 22 September and recorded a version of Bob Dylan's "Highway 61 Revisited," and two new songs "Me Jane" and "Ecstasy."
+Island (PolyGram) signed the trio amid a major label bidding war in mid-1992, and in December 1992 the trio travelled to Cannon Falls, Minnesota, in the United States to record the follow-up to Dry with producer Steve Albini.
+Prior to recording with Albini, the band recorded a second session with John Peel on 22 September and recorded a version of Bob Dylan's "Highway 61 Revisited", and two new songs "Me Jane" and "Ecstasy".
 The recording sessions with Albini took place at Pachyderm Recording Studio and resulted in the band's major label debut Rid of Me in May 1993.
 Rolling Stone wrote that it "is charged with aggressive eroticism and rock fury.
 It careens from blues to goth to grunge, often in the space of a single song."
 The album was promoted by two singles, "50ft Queenie" and "Man-Size", as well as tours of the United Kingdom in May and of the United States in June, continuing there during the summer.

 However, during the American leg of the tour, internal friction started to form between the members of the trio.
 Deborah Frost, writing for Rolling Stone, noticed "an ever widening personal gulf" between the band members, and quoted Harvey as saying "It makes me sad.
 I wouldn't have got here without them.
 I needed them back then – badly.
 But I don't need them anymore.
 We all changed as people."
 Despite the tour's personal downsides, footage from live performances was compiled and released on the long-form video Reeling with PJ Harvey (1993).
-The band's final tour was to support U2 in August 1993, after which the trio officially disbanded.
-In her final appearance on American television in September 1993 on The Tonight Show with Jay Leno, Harvey performed a solo version of "Rid of Me."
+The band's final tour was to support the Irish rock band U2 in August 1993, after which the trio officially disbanded.
+In her final appearance on American television in September 1993 on The Tonight Show with Jay Leno, Harvey performed a solo version of "Rid of Me".
 As Rid of Me sold substantially more copies than Dry, 4-Track Demos, a compilation album of demos for the album was released in October and inaugurated her career as a solo artist.
 In early 1994, it was announced that U2's manager, Paul McGuinness, had become her manager.